I think anybody even remotely involved with databases these days has seen the xkcd comic about Bobby Tables :

-This morning, Simon Sabin (@simon_sabin) pointed out that Toyota Ireland had a similar flaw in a site used for their recent recall issues.
+This morning, someone pointed out that Toyota Ireland had a similar flaw in a site used for their recent recall issues.
 Basically you could change their message to whatever you wanted to.
 Now arguably this doesn't really harm anyone (because you are only able to change messaging within your own session), except it was fun to get a screen shot of something like this before they fixed the exploit (remarkably quickly, I might add):

 So just as a reminder, when you're accepting input from users, validate and sanitize!
 And when you're accepting input from your own site, make sure it really comes from your site – there is no reason to expose contextual information in the query string, as this just invites users to tinker.
 Unless you have a really good reason to use querystring parameters, protect your data and variables by passing them via post or session.